railduino/zeroconf-lookup/INSTALL.md

 **coming soon (still learning how to brew)**

+Note: I saw this line in the Homebrew *Acceptable Formulae* docs: "We frown on authors submitting their own work unless it is very popular."
+I guess this means I am not allowed to submit my own work here.
+Perhaps I need to wait until it gets popular :-)

 ## Installing the **Go** version

 **coming soon (the code is already in `Apple_Go` - apart from the manifest locations, it is identical to the *Windows* version)**